dgerabagi/data-curation-environment/flattened_repo.md

 The Parallel Co-Pilot Panel (PCPP) is a powerful tool for iterative, AI-assisted development, but its effectiveness relies on a structured set of planning and documentation artifacts.
 For a new user starting a project from scratch, the initial setup can be a significant hurdle.

 The goal of the "Cycle 0" onboarding experience is to guide the user through this initial setup.
-By capturing their high-level project scope, the extension will leverage a set of best-practice document templates to generate a prompt that instructs an AI to create a starter pack of planning artifacts for the user's new project.
-This automates the project bootstrapping process and introduces the user to the artifact-driven workflow.
+By capturing their high-level project scope, the extension will leverage a set of best-practice document templates to generate a prompt that instructs an AI to create a starter pack of **initial code file artifacts** for the user's new project.
+This automates the project bootstrapping process and introduces the user to the artifact-driven workflow, ensuring the output is immediately parsable by the PCPP.

 ## 2. User Flow